betamore/fewd/slides/unit4.md

 ```

 ???

 [Outlined HTML Elements in Chrome DevTools](https://www.youtube.com/watch?v=4CZveCrrGS0)

 ---
 name: css-box-model-inline-block

 # Block-level vs. Inline Elements

 ### Block-level elements

-* begin on a new line
+* Begin on a new line
-* stacked on top of each other
+* Stacked on top of each other
-* .red-text[occupy any available width]
+* .red-text[Occupy any available width]
-* they may be nested inside one another and may wrap inline-level elements
+* They may be nested inside one another and may wrap inline-level elements

 ### Inline elements

-* do not begin on a new line
+* Do not begin on a new line
-* fall into the normal flow of a document
+* Fall into the normal flow of a document
-* lining up one after the other
+* Lining up one after the other
-* .red-text[only maintain the width of their content]
+* .red-text[Only maintain the width of their content]
-* may be nested inside one another
+* May be nested inside one another
-* cannot wrap block-level elements
+* Cannot wrap block-level elements

 ???

 ## Boxes
-* width and height
+* Width and height
-* borders (color, with, style)
+* Borders (color, with, style)
-* background color and images
+* Background color and images
-* position in browser window
+* Position in browser window

 ## Text
-* typeface
+* Typeface
-* size
+* Size
-* color
+* Color

 ---
 name: css-box-model-display
 class: